severian5it/BoardgameNerd/README.md

     - all icons have been source from more than 1000 available in fontawesome.
 ### Typography
 I have used some [Google Fonts](https://fonts.google.com/) all over the Website:
-* I have selected for all titles[Amita](https://fonts.google.com/specimen/Amita), because it seems appropriate for the Fantastic settings many Boardgames have.
+* I have selected for all titles [Amita](https://fonts.google.com/specimen/Amita), because it seems appropriate for the Fantastic settings many Boardgames have.
 * I have used also [Satisfy](https://fonts.google.com/specimen/Satisfy) for Brand logo.
 * Beside those, all others font are the build-in Bootstrap ones.